raravi/amithraravi-3/src/posts/2017-04-23-me-myself-and-i.md

 layout:     article
 title:      "Me, Myself & I"
 author:     amith_raravi
+excerpt:    "There are times when what you are becomes more than just a passing thought..."
 date:       2017-04-23 12:30:00 +0530
 modified:   2017-04-23 19:59:00 +0530
 categories: [articles, personal]